INL/BlackLab/doc/index-formats/integrated.md

 ## Content store

+Content store files currently have a codec name of `BlackLab40ContentStore` and a version of 1.
+(Additional versions or codecs may be added in the future)

+Please note: the classic (external) content store used a format with a fixed size compressed block; this was to enable reuse of space.
+This is no longer needed (Lucene will optimize the index by merging segments), so we now use a fixed-character block.
+This avoids wasting space and is easier to deal with during compression.
+The compressed blocks therefore all have different sizes, and we store a (relative) byte offset to each block.

+> **FUTURE IMPROVEMENTS:** compression could be improved by using a preset dictionary (see https://www.ietf.org/rfc/rfc1950.txt).
+A reasonable approach could be to take a chunk from the middle of the first file added (middle to increase the chance we're inside actual text, not metadata) and use that as the dictionary for the entire segment.
+This should ensure common strings (e.g. XML tags, attributes, common words, etc.) are stored more efficiently in each block.

 ### fields - where to find information about each Lucene field

 **NOTE:** the Lucene field we're talking about here belongs to an annotated field.
 For example, `contents%cs`.